-Another good place to eat is the kitschy Road Kill Café (502 W. Route 66, 928/422-3554) near the OK Saloon and Rusty Bolt junk shop.
-Find German-American barbecue at Westside Lilo’s (22855 W. Route 66, 928/422-5456); good coffee served behind the bright-green facade of Seligman Sundries, a half mile farther west; and the cold beer typically downed by cowboys and truckers across the road at the Black Cat Bar.
+Another good place to eat is the kitschy Roadkill Café (502 W. Route 66, 928/422-3554) near the OK Saloon and Rusty Bolt junk shop.
+Find German-American barbecue at Westside Lilo’s (22855 W. Route 66, 928/422-5456); good coffee served behind the bright-green façade of Seligman Sundries, a half-mile (0.8 km) farther west; and the cold beer typically downed by cowboys and truckers across the road at the Black Cat Bar.

 For an overnight, choose from a half-dozen motels like the nice, clean, and friendly Historic Route 66 Motel (22750 W. Route 66, 928/422-3204, $80 and up).